red-ant/redant-home-staging/jobs/senior-ruby-developer.md

 ---
 ### Us

 We’re a Ruby development agency.
 We’ve been around for over 25 years, with a stable, growing business.
+We're busy.
 We tend to work on larger projects, typically with a mix of Front End, Back End and DevOps tasks.

 Rather than work on just one projects, each of our team typically work across a number of  projects.
 Each person has 2-3 projects.
 Some of our clients are funded start-ups, but most of our work is for well-established companies with meaty problems to solve - like tricky payment flows, security and scaling.